franfermon/arch-installation/README.md

 And writing in here your desired hostname (the name of your machine).

-Subsequently we will set the root password with the command
+Subsequently we will set the root password with the command:

     passwd